hakanpolat/IMMD/Research League/Siamak/A review on Embedded MC's.md

 ###Read Only Memory (ROM)
 ####The information is programmed or burned into the device, and during normal operation it only allows read access.
 ###Random Access Memory (RAM)
-####Used to stored temporary information, and during normal operation we can read and write data in it.
+####Used to store temporary information, and during normal operation we can read and write data in it.
 ####Writing on RAM is 10,000 times faster than writing on ROM.
 ####ROM is much denser than RAM.
 ####The basic storage element is called a Register.